Retraining-free Model Quantization via One-Shot Weight-Coupling Learning: Experiments

-When increasing the bit-width to 4 bits, PACT achieves 69.2\% accuracy with 35.0G BitOPs, while LSQ reaches 70.5\% accuracy.
-DNAS and FracBits demonstrate a 4-bit MPQ with slightly different results, while LIMPQ and SEAM both achieve the highest accuracy but still need 90 retraining epochs.
+When increasing the bit-width to 4-bits, PACT achieves 69.2\% accuracy with 35.0G BitOPs, while LSQ reaches 70.5\% accuracy.
+DNAS and FracBits demonstrate a 4-bits MPQ with slightly different results, while LIMPQ and SEAM both achieve the highest accuracy but still need 90 retraining epochs.
 Notably, our method with varying bit-width configurations (2${\rm MP}$/3${\rm MP}$, 3${\rm MP}$/3${\rm MP}$, and 4${\rm MP}$/4${\rm MP}$).
 The 4${\rm MP}$/4${\rm MP}$ configuration achieves the highest accuracy in the table at 71.0\%, with competitive BitOPs (31.6G) and no retraining cost. \\ \textbf{MobileNetV2.} QBR demonstrates a competitive Top-1 accuracy of 67.4\% with 3/3 bit-width and 3G BitOPs.
-QBitOPT achieves 65.7\% accuracy in the 3${\rm MP}$/3${\rm MP}$ configuration and requires retraining split into 15 + 15 epochs \cite{peters2023qbitopt}, suggesting a more complex process.
+QBitOPT adopts a performance-friendly channel-wise quantization and achieves 65.7\% accuracy in the 3${\rm MP}$/3${\rm MP}$ configuration and requires retraining split into 15 + 15 epochs \cite{peters2023qbitopt}, suggesting a more complex process.
 In the 4/4 bit-width category, QBR stands out with 70.4\% accuracy and 5.4G BitOPs, demonstrating efficiency.
 GMPQ delivers 70.4\% accuracy but requires 40 retraining epochs.
 HAQ achieves 69.5\% accuracy but incurs higher BitOPs (8.3G) and demands 30 retraining epochs.

 With 3$_{\rm MP}$/3$_{\rm MP}$ bit-width, our method reaches 67.8\% accuracy with 3.6G BitOPs and no retraining.
 Moreover, in the 4$_{\rm MP}$/4$_{\rm MP}$ configuration, it excels with a Top-1 accuracy of 70.7\% and competitive BitOPs (5.5G), all while eliminating retraining costs. \\